-You don’t need a special degree to become a professional photographer, though an art degree can certainly help you hone your skill, but the very fact that anyone with a camera can take pictures means you’ll have to be exceptional in some way or another to be noticed.
+However, competition can be fierce.
+The very fact that anyone with a camera can take pictures means you’ll have to be exceptional in some way or another to be noticed.

-Top Photography Skills
+Types of Photography Skills

 Hardware and Software

-Although one aspect of composition is simply the photographer’s taste as an artist, you do have to learn how to think deliberately and intelligently about what looks good in a frame and why, and there are certain universal principles that you should learn, rather than having to reinvent them through trial and error.
+Composition is the artistic dimension of photography—knowing how you want the image to look.
+Although one aspect of composition is simply the photographer’s taste and creativity, you do have to learn how to think deliberately and intelligently about what looks good in a frame and why.
+There are certain universal principles that you should learn, rather than having to reinvent them through trial and error.

 While not all photographers work independently, many do.
 Working as a freelancer or selling prints requires you to be your own business manager.
 You must handle everything from marketing to payroll, and you must know how to speak with potential clients or customers.

 - Able to Read and Understand Contracts

 Photographers need to have good attention to detail when taking photographs – they need to be able to capture light and color and think carefully about all components of each image.
 However, they also need to be detailed in postproduction.
 They must identify and fix any small issues in each photograph.

 Photographers must also be organized.
 They must be able to manage thousands of photographs digitally and/or in print and maintain digital albums for each client.

 More Photography Skills